 Our arrival at the bases coincided with the end of summer (late March) season just as the bases were gearing up for a change in personnel for the Antarctic winter.
 One gets the impression that they are a tight knit group, partially out of necessity as the long, cold, sunless winter sets in.

 Travel to Rothera.

-The last research base we were able to visit was Rothera, which is farther south than most non-governmental ships venture (below the polar circle, station location Lat.
+The last research base we were able to visit was Rothera, which is farther south than most non-governmental ships venture (below the polar circle, station location is Lat.
 67°35’8″S).
-In fact, the station only allows two non-governmental ships to visit and ours was selected because of the 78 women scientist onboard.
-Rothera is difficult to get to due to the sea ice conditions that often inhibit ships that are not classed as icebreakers (which the Ushuaia is not).
-We later learned we were the only ship to make it and are the last ones for the next 2-3 years while the docking area undergoes refurbishment.
+In fact, the station only allows two non-governmental ships to visit a year and ours was selected because of the women researchers and scientists onboard.
+Rothera is difficult to get to due to the sea ice conditions, which often inhibits ships that are not classed as icebreakers from getting through.
+We later learned we were the only non-governmental ship to make it and were the last ones for the next 2-3 years while the docking area undergoes refurbishment.

 Getting to Rothera proved to be an emotional and physical strain.
 A number of the participants were highly sensitive to motion sickness (myself included), so there was a discussion as to whether or not to make the attempt since the sea ice would likely necessitate making the voyage through open sea.
 We held a blind vote and it was initially decided to not make the attempt.
 The leadership team had decided to act with empathy and in solidarity with those who were anxious about the anticipated nausea that would be induced by the roughness of the open sea.